Get even more great free content!

 - Should immigrants have to prove they will be loyal to the United States to enter the country?
 If so, how could they prove this?
 If not, why not?

-- Should freedom of religion protect religious beliefs that discriminate against other religions, including Protest anti-Catholic beliefs or Catholic anti-Protestant beliefs?
+- Should freedom of religion protect religious beliefs that discriminate against other religions, including Protestant anti-Catholic beliefs or Catholic anti-Protestant beliefs?

 - Should freedom of speech protect verbal attacks on other religions?
 What about physical attacks?